 This review must occur whether the item to be shipped is processed through University of Arkansas Mailing Services or is done individually by the College, School, Division or Department.
 University of Arkansas Fayetteville is the shipper of record regardless of who prepares the forms (FedEx, UPS, DHL or a customs broker).
 To assist in evaluating export control issues, please contact the Export Control Officer.

-All University of Arkansas Fayetteville personnel who engage in international shipping are responsible for ensuring compliance with U.S. export control laws and regulations.
-Shipping without obtaining the appropriate license or other government approval, or failing to file accurate export or shipping documentation, may result in the confiscation of the shipped items, fines and/or jail time.
+All University of Arkansas Fayetteville personnel who engage in international shipping and/or receiving are responsible for ensuring compliance with U.S. export control laws and regulations.
+Shipping and/or receiving without obtaining the appropriate license or other government approval, or failing to file accurate export or shipping documentation, may result in the confiscation of the shipped or received items, fines and/or jail time.